gcross/LogicGrowsOnTrees/README.md

         (nqueensCount 10)
 ```

-The code above compiles to a program that computes the number of solutions to
-the n-queens problem with size 10; it requires that the number of threads be
+This program requires that the number of threads be specified via `-n #` on the
-specified via `-n #`, where `#` is the number of threads.
-You can use `-c` to
+command line, where `#` is the number of threads.
+You can use `-c` to have the
-have the program create a checkpoint file on a regular basis and `-i` to set how
+program create a checkpoint file on a regular basis and `-i` to set how often
-often the checkpoint is made (defaults to once per minute); if the program
+the checkpoint is made (defaults to once per minute); if the program starts up
-starts up and sees the checkpoint file then it automatically resumes from it.
-To
+and sees the checkpoint file then it automatically resumes from it.
+To find out
-find out more about the available options, use `--help` which provides an
+more about the available options, use `--help` which provides an automatically
-automatically generated help screen.
+generated help screen.

 The above uses threads for parallelism, which means that you have to compile it
-using the `--threaded` option.
+using the `-threaded` option.
 If you want to use processes instead of threads
 (which could be more efficient as this does not require the additional overhead
 incurred by the threaded runtime), then install `LogicGrowsOnTrees-processes`
 and replace `Threads` with `Processes` in the import at the 8th line.
 If you